How to Resign

 Knowing how to resign from a job properly and professionally allows for a

 These eight key steps explain exactly what to do when you

 resign and your rights and obligations to your employer.
+Find out how to follow the right resignation process.
 The sample resignation letters can be adapted for your own use.

 1. Give the correct notice period

 Follow your contractual obligations with regard to notice period.